 - ask the local authority if they have a list of approved care providers - search on the Care Quality Commission website: cqc.org.uk - search on the Housing Care services directory: housingcare.org/service You could also find out about equipment and technology that could help.
 Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 22-23.
 Caring inevitably means adapting to changing circumstances, so it's important to think about the future.
 You may need to look into different ways of managing someone's affairs, either now or for the future - see page 16.
 You could find out what support is available locally.
 For example, there may be a carers' organisation offering services nearby.
-To find out what's available in your area, use our directory: carersuk.org/localsupport Upfront is a free online tool that can help you get straight to the information you need.
+To find out what's available in your area, use our directory: carersuk.org/localsupport Also explore the AccessAva tool which can connect you to specialist social care guidance: carersuk.org/help-and-advice/helpline-and-other-support/access-social-care-for-advice-on-social-care-issues-in-england Upfront is a free online tool that can help you get straight to the information you need.
 Visit carersuk.org/upfront to give it a go!

 Online meetups for carers Care for a Cuppa Need to talk?
 Our online Care for a Cuppa chats offer the chance to connect with other carers over a cuppa.
+94% of carers said they would recommend Care for a Cuppa to another carer.
 Care for a Cuppa takes place online every week through Zoom.

+Visit carersuk.org/cuppa

-Visit carersuk.org/cuppa Share and Learn We're running a series of weekly information, guidance and wellbeing sessions for carers.
-Our guest speakers share tips and facilitate discussions on a range of topics from selfadvocacy to residential care.
-Find out more at carersuk.org/share-and-learn You can now watch recordings of Share and Learn sessions at:
+Share and Learn We're running a series of weekly information, guidance and wellbeing sessions for carers.
+Our guest speakers share tips and facilitate discussions on a range of topics from self-advocacy to residential care.
+93% of carers said they have learnt something new from attending a share and learn session.
+Find out more at carersuk.org/share-and-learn

 Carer's assessment If you are a carer aged 18 or over, and have a need for support, you should be offered a carer's assessment by the local authority of the person you are looking after.
 If you are not offered a carer's assessment, you could contact the local authority and ask for one.
 You can have an assessment no matter what your level of need, the amount of care you provide or your financial means.
-Your carer's assessment should cover: - your caring role and how it affects your life and wellbeing - your feelings and choices about caring - · your health - · work, study, training, leisure - relationships, social activities and your goals - housing - planning for emergencies (such as carer emergency card schemes).
+Your carer's assessment should cover: - your caring role and how it affects your life and wellbeing - · your feelings and choices about caring - your health - · work, study, training, leisure - · relationships, social activities and your goals - housing - planning for emergencies (such as carer emergency card schemes).